SJTU-DENG-Lab/Mantis/README.md

 ```
 The configuration files are in the `configs` folder.
 Please update the `dataset_root_dir` to the LIBERO dataset directory and set `resume_from_checkpoint` to the path of the base Mantis model.

-Trai the Mantis model on the LIBERO dataset:
+Train the Mantis model on the LIBERO dataset:
 ```
 sh train.sh
 ```